lingo-reviews/tenets/README.md

 This is a repository of tenets used by the [Lingo tool](https://github.com/lingo-reviews/lingo) to manage code and product quality.
-Each tenet captures a piece of best practice and ensures documentation and implementation align with it.
+Each tenet captures a piece of best practice and ensures the documentation and implementation align with it.

 ## Writing a Tenet